 Haorihakama doesn’t have a family crest.
 So it is suitable for casual pJinbei is the prototype of the clothes originally worn by the people of Edo.
 Currently men wear it in the house or in the neighborhood in the summer with relaxing.
 The length of the pants is up to the knees, and there is a slit in the armwholes so it’s a good ventilation.arties and gatherings, dressing up in daily life, and watching theatre.

 Unlike traditional Japanese kimonos so far, Tsumugi is made of a dyed yarn of silkworm.
 People generally wear Tsumugi as everyday clothes.
 When you put on Haori over Tsumugi, that means you wear Haorihakama.

 Yukata is the most popular among the traditional Japanese clothing.
 Even the person who usually doesn’t wear kimono sometime enjoys.
 It is summer garment and easier to put on.

 Happi and Hanten

 Happi and Hanten are a wear for a craftsman or people who join a festival.
+And Hanten is also the winter wear at home.
 The length of Happi is longer than Hanten.

 Samue is also often used as a room wear, but sleeves and hem are longer than Jinbei.
 This kimono is what the priests of the temple wear for cleaning and cooking, now it is sometimes worn by ordinary people.